juju/juju/doc/design/juju-api-implementation-guide.md

 allows to register facades constructors for types and versions.
 Those are used to dispatch the requests to the responsible methods.

-This documents covers how those *factories*, *facades*, and *methods* have to be implemented and maintained.
+This document covers how those *factories*, *facades*, and *methods* have to be implemented and maintained.
 The goal here is a clean organization following common paterns while keeping the compatability to older versions.

 ### Overview

-This document provides guide on
+This document provides guidance on

 - how the code has to be organized into packages and types,
 - how the versioning has to be implemented, and